jackylee88/Decentraland-Tutorial-Project/README.md

 # Falling Platforms Game
-The obbjective of the game is to reach the staff at the top, while avoid getting hit by the falling platforms.
+The objective of the game is to reach the staff at the top, while avoid getting hit by the falling platforms.
 This game is still full of bugs, most notably:
 * Incorrect collision detection between the player and the platforms
 * Game may fail to load at times